 Are you looking for the best things to do in Louisville?
 You’re in the right place!
-The city of Louisville is most known for being home to the world famous Kentucky Derby, but despite Louisville’s heavy connection to horses, you can also find a wide variety of other activities and attractions as well.
+The city of Louisville is most known for being home to the world-famous Kentucky Derby, but despite Louisville’s heavy connection to horses, you can also find a wide variety of other activities and attractions as well.
 From watching baseball bats be made and outdoor adventures to diving into history and visiting museums, you can find something for every type of traveler!

 While exploring Louisville you will notice that they have a delicious line up of food to choose from.
 If you want to try local cuisine, consider trying a hot brown, fried chicken, cornbread, beer cheese, or maybe a mint julep or a slice of derby pie.
 You’ll be sure to find something in Louisville that thrills your traveling heart!

 Which of these cool things to do in Louisville will you do first?
 Make sure to check out our list of the Best Restaurants In Louisville!

 14 Best Things To Do In Louisville KY You Shouldn’t Miss